 Best Smashed Potatoes Recipe

 Smashed potatoes with mushroom gravy is outstanding!
 Only thing we can say is to make this asap.
 We absolutely love mushroom gravy.
 It’s hard to deny the fact that we can douse almost anything with our homemade mushroom gravy recipe.
-With some leftover baby potatoes in the test kitchen, we decided to make some crispy smashed potatoes.
+With some leftover baby potatoes in the test kitchen, we decided to make some crispy amazing bites.
 And then pour our yummy mushroom gravy all over it.
 Wow, it was a total hit and it’s such a hearty satisfying meal!
-It doesn’t take much time to whip up a batch of these crispy smashed potatoes.
+It doesn’t take much time to whip up a batch of these.
 We like to pre-boil the potatoes a few days ahead of time and store them in the fridge.
 That way we just need to smash them and crisp them up the day we want to eat them.

 Video: Smashed Potatoes with Mushroom Gravy: